Vedana Backoffice

 ├── graph/ # graph visualisation and parts

-├── pages/ # Reflex pages (chat, ETL, eval, settings, …)
+├── pages/ # Reflex pages (main_dashboard, chat, ETL, eval, jims_thread_list_page)

-├── states/ # Reflex State classes
+├── states/ # Reflex State classes (chat, common, etl, eval, main_dashboard)

 ├── ui.py # common UI shell (sidebar, header)

-├── vedana_backoffice.py # Reflex app assembly
+├── vedana_backoffice.py # Reflex app assembly (registers pages into jims_backoffice)

 └── util.py # helpers